 In contrast to ductal adenocarcinoma of the pancreas, we have few information on underlying genetic alterations that dictate the development of pancreatic acinar cell carcinoma.
 Only a study of 23 cases of PACC was extensively characterized by exome sequencing fluorescence in situ hybridization and microsatellite instability analysis[14].
 This study underlined some mutations that could be targetable, such as those in genes coding for members of the Fanconi anemia pathway and mutations in genes such as BRCA2 , PALB2, BAP1, ATM, BRAF and JAK1.
 Such mutations could be targetable by PARP inhibitors, BRAF inhibitors and JAK1 inhibitors, respectively.
 However, we do not observe any mutations in these genes in our patient.

-Pancreatic acinar cell carcinoma presents frequently large number of chromosomal alterations and an major intratumoral heterogeneity.
+Pancreatic acinar cell carcinoma presents frequently large number of chromosomal alterations and a major intratumoral heterogeneity.
 These data suggest that these tumors are chromosomally unstable[15], although mechanism (s) which explain chromosomal instability is unclear.
 We could suspect that it may, explain its aggressive behavior and resistance to therapy[16].
 In this report, the presence of PBRM1 mutation which is classically associated with chromosomal instability could explain this instability.
 Such instability should induce some amplification of oncogenes that could be targetable.
 In this cases, the liver metastasis presented amplification of EGFR which could be oncogenic but also a target for anti EGFR therapy.

 Efficacy of anti EGFR therapy is restrained by the presence of KRAS-NRAS mutations[17].
 However, none of the pancreatic acinar cell carcinomas had KRAS mutation in previous series in contrast to ductal adenocarcinomas [18-20].